mgutz/mygrate/README.md

-# Schema
+# mygrate

-Schema migrations for MySQL and PostgreSQL database.
+Database migrations for MySQL and PostgreSQL database.

 This utility uses SQL file for migrations that, if need be, can be run by `mysql` or `psql` command line utilities.
 It does not try to be cute.